-This week I’m talking about not only this amazing dip, but I’m going to show you how to throw a craft beer themed party!
+This week I’m talking about not only this amazing dip, but I’m going to show you how to throw a craft beer-themed party!

 Usually, when we have a party it’s BYOB and a dish to pass.
-This is great as the host because I only have to come up with one dish and also I get to try all the great food that our friends make.
+This is great as the host because I only have to come up with one dish and also I get to try all the great food our friends make.

 To keep with the craft beer theme, I’m making this spinach and artichoke dip.
-It’s an appetizer that I see on almost every brewpub menu, so it’s a great appetizer for this party.
+It’s an appetizer that I see on almost every brewpub or restaurant menu, so it’s a great appetizer for this party.

-What is a craft beer tasting party?
+What is a craft beer-tasting party?